 CSAs are not responsible for determining authoritatively whether a crime took place, only to report the information promptly to the Clery Director if the CSA receives an allegation of crimes that are reported to them in their capacity as a CSA.

-CSAs should make the victim or third party they are in contact with aware that UPD and Title IX make both confidential and non-confidential resources available that may be helpful to victims or witnesses of a crime and encourage them to utilize the resources available.
+CSAs should inform the victim, or third party they are in contact with, that confidential and non-confidential resources are available that may be helpful to victims or witnesses of a crime and encourage them to utilize the resources available.